Do I need a TV licence?

 Its database of more than 31 million addresses is the main tool for catching evaders.

-If TV Licensing believes you're watching 'live TV' or using BBC iPlayer without a licence, enquiry officers may visit.
+If TV Licensing believes you're watching 'live TV' or using BBC iPlayer without a licence, enquiry officers may pay you a visit.
 They can't enter your home without permission, but can apply for a search warrant to do so.

 They may also use detection equipment such as vans and hi-tech handheld detectors.
 However, TV Licensing won't go into exactly how its detection methods work.
 "We would not want to reveal information useful to potential evaders", it says.